DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Experiments and Findings

 \subsection{Does fine-tuning on \dochplt{} help document-level translation?}

 One key indicator of the usefulness of a data resource is whether practitioners can create better models using it.
 Although the origin of our data is web crawls, which may have been consumed by LLM pre-training, the parallelism signals are new in \dochplt{} and not accessible through pre-training.
-Thus, in this section, we investigate whether we can fine-tune (FT) LLMs to achieve better DocMT results beyond prompting baselines.
+Thus, in this section, we compare the results of fine-tuning LLMs to prompting baselines.

-\paragraph{Setup} We fine-tune separate monolingual models for 5 languages separately: Finnish, Icelandic, Korean, Malayalam, and Urdu, using Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct on 1,000 documents per language.
-We use our best-performing data configuration of chunk size 10 for our experiments.
+\paragraph{Setup} We compare our fine-tuned models with the best-performing data configuration of chunk size 10 to their corresponding off-the-shelf instruction-tuned models.
 Evaluation is done on held-out \dochplt{} test sets and WMT24++.

 \paragraph{Results} Table \ref{tab:pt-ft-models-sorted} shows that fine-tuning on \dochplt{} produces notable improvements across nearly all settings, with gains inversely proportional to language resource levels.
 On \dochplt{} test, lower-resourced languages see bigger jumps, e.g., in BLEU: 10.42 to 32.54 for Icelandic, 3.05 to 12.20 for Malayalam, and 3.79 to 11.11 for Urdu, whereas gains are more modest for higher-resourced languages, e.g., 11.01 to 13.87 for Finnish.
 On WMT24++, baseline prompting performance is generally poor, often below 6 BLEU, and improvements from fine-tuning persist but are smaller in absolute terms.
 This may be attributed to WMT24++'s domain mismatch (e.g., social and speech) with \dochplt{}.